tnog/clean-testimonials/readme.txt

 1. Testimonials operate via a custom post type which is simply named "testimonial".
 2. Testimonials are grouped in a custom taxonomy named "testimonial_category".
+3. The Testimonial widget class name is "Testimonial_Widget" and of course extends WP_Widget.

 == Screenshots ==